AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 named association format for specifying the actual parameters in the call.

-Although we assign Result we don't otherwise use it, so we tell the compiler this is not a mistake via the :ada:`Unreferenced` aspect.
+Although we assign :ada:`Result` we don't otherwise use it, so we tell the compiler this is not a mistake via the :ada:`Unreferenced` aspect.
 And if we do turn around and reference it the compiler will complain, as it should.

-(We don't show the preconditions for Put, but they would have specified that Start must be a valid index into This particular Buffer, and that there must be room in the Buffer argument for the number of bytes in Value when starting at the Start index, so that we don't copy past the end of the Buffer argument.)
+(We don't show the preconditions for :ada:`Put`, but they would have specified that :ada:`Start` must be a valid index into this particular buffer, and that there must be room in the :ada:`Buffer` argument for the number of bytes in :ada:`Value` when starting at the :ada:`Start` index, so that we don't copy past the end of the :ada:`Buffer` argument.)

 There are other characteristics we might want to query too.

 We might want to ask the compiler what alignment it chose for a given object (or type, for all such objects).
-For a type, an Alignment of zero means that objects of the type are not normally aligned on a storage element boundary at all.
-That could happen if the type is packed down into a composite object, such as an array of Booleans.
+For a type, an :ada:`Alignment` of zero means that objects of the type are not normally aligned on a storage element boundary at all.
+That could happen if the type is packed down into a composite object, such as an array of :ada:`Booleans`.
 We'll discuss "packing" soon.
 More commonly, the smallest likely value is 1, meaning that any storage element's address will suffice.
-If the machine has no particular natural alignments, then all type Alignments will probably be 1 by default.
+If the machine has no particular natural alignments, then all type :ada:`Alignment`s will probably be 1 by default.
 That would be somewhat rare today, though, because modern processors usually have comparatively strict alignment requirements.